 We collect information regarding the total sum of data transferred by a given user.
-Although we provide unlimited data transfer, if we notice that a single user pushes more traffic than thousands of others combined, thereby affecting the quality of service for other ExpressVPN users, we may contact that user for an explanation.
+Although we provide unlimited data transfer, if we notice that a single user pushes more traffic than thousands of others combined, thereby affecting the quality of Services for other ExpressVPN users, we may contact that user for an explanation.

-With your permission, we collect anonymized analytics data used for network diagnostics.
-We use these data in our network operations tools to help optimize network speeds and to let us identify problems related to specific apps, VPN servers, or ISPs.
-The information we receive is fully anonymized and cannot be tied back to individual ExpressVPN users (i.e., we do not store which user sent which data, and we do not store IP addresses).
+With your opt-in permission, we collect anonymized App Diagnostic Data, which includes crash reports, usability diagnostics, and VPN connection diagnostics.
+We use this data in our network operations tools to help optimize network speeds and to let us identify problems and areas for improvement related to specific apps, VPN servers, or internet service providers (ISPs).
+This App Diagnostic Data we receive is fully anonymized and cannot be tied back to individual users (i.e., we do not store which user sent which data, and we do not store user IP addresses).

 Diagnostic information about if and how a VPN connection attempt failed.

-- Speed test data.
+Speed test data.

-Storing of Information Related to Email, Live Chat, and Feedback Forms
+How We Protect and Retain Information Related to Email, Live Chat, and Feedback Forms

 ExpressVPN keeps records of any correspondence, questions, complaints, or compliments you submit to us through our Site or Services, along with our response.
 Depending on how you contact ExpressVPN, we may collect your email address and any additional information you provide to us.
 Having full correspondence records enables our staff to provide the best possible customer support experience.

-What is a cookie?
+What is a Cookie?

-The cookies set by ExpressVPN enable us to set your language preference, attribute visitors to a marketing channel, and, once you log in, securely show you information that is specific to your account.
-The cookies contain a user identifier, but no directly personally identifying information such as your name or email address, and do not track any activity outside of ExpressVPN’s domains.
+The Cookies set by ExpressVPN enable us to set your language preference, attribute visitors to a marketing channel, and, once you log in, securely show you information that is specific to your Account.
+The Cookies contain a user identifier, but no directly personally identifying information such as your name or email address and do not track any activity outside of ExpressVPN’s domains.